jaa134/TravelApp/WORK_SUMMARY.md

 31. Incorporate cesium into the home page

 ### TODO
-- Show country lines on Cesium.
 - Support filtering for list views using client side filtering.
 Keep client side filtering in local state?
-- Consider addig client side pagination to the list views so rendering is quicker
+- Consider adding client side pagination to the list views so rendering is quicker
 - Rearrange CSS import order so my CSS definitions are higher priority than Materil UI.
 Remove use of "!important"
 - Add more tests
 - consider using Parcel in the future for quicker project configuration